LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 noise-vocoder channels, 10 or 20).
 Based on results from Winn and colleagues showing increased dilation for low versus high numbers of vocoder channels with full-sentence stimuli,[@WinnEtAl2015] greater pupil dilation was expected here in the (more difficult, lower-intelligibility) 10-channel condition.
-The cued behavioral maintain-versus-switch manipulation from Experiment 1 was retained in Experiment 2, and additionally, the duration of the mid-trial temporal gap provided for attention switching was varied (either 200 ms or 600 ms, uncued).
-Behavioral and neuroimaging research suggest that the time course of attention switching in the auditory domain is around 300-400 ms;[@LarsonLee2013a;
-@LarsonLee2013b] accordingly, we expected the 200 ms switch gap to be challenging and thus predicted greater pupil dilation in short-gap trials (though only in the post-gap portion of the trial).
+As in Experiment 1, a pre-trial cue indicated whether to maintain or switch attention between talkers at the mid-trial gap; here the cue also indicated whether spectral degradation was mild or severe (i.e., the cue underwent the same noise vocoding procedure as the main portion of the trial).
+Additionally, in Experiment 2 the duration of the mid-trial temporal gap provided for attention switching was varied (either 200 ms or 600 ms).
+Behavioral and neuroimaging research suggest that the time course of attention switching in the auditory domain is around 300-400 ms;[@LarsonLee2013a; @LarsonLee2013b] accordingly, we expected the short gap trials to be challenging and thus predicted greater pupil dilation in short-gap trials (though only in the post-gap portion of the trial).
+The duration of the gap was not predictable from the pre-trial cue.

 ## Methods